engmate02/batcommandprompt/README.md

 Bypass various school restrictions put on a device

-cmd.bat: Command Prompt for resticted computers
+cmd.bat: Command Prompt for restricted computers